wolf452/CloudDevOpsProject/Jenkins/second-jenkinsfile/readme.md

    - JAR is built.
    - SonarQube analysis runs without issues.
    - Docker image is built and pushed.
-   - Application is deployed to AKS.
+   - Application is deployed to k8s.
 5. **Validation Step:**  screenshots of:
    - Last build from Jenkins pipeline.